 The smallest win margin here came in 2016, when Max Verstappen took his maiden Formula 1 victory by finishing just 0.616 seconds ahead of Kimi Raikkonen.

-The Spanish Grand Prix at this track has been won by less than ten seconds on 13 occasions.
-It has been won by less than five seconds on seven occasions and by less than a second three times.
+The Spanish Grand Prix at this track has been won by less than ten seconds on 14 occasions.
+It has been won by less than five seconds on eight occasions and by less than a second three times.

 ON THE PODIUM

-Michael Schumacher has taken the most Spanish Grand Prix podium finishes
+Schumacher and Hamilton have taken the most Spanish Grand Prix podium finishes

-On the 2024 grid, there are seven previous Spanish Grand Prix podium finishers.
-Lewis Hamilton has the most, with 11, Fernando Alonso has had seven home podiums and Max Verstappen has also finished in the top three seven times.
-Valtteri Bottas has recorded four podiums here, Daniel Ricciardo and George Russell each have two and Sergio Perez scored his first Spanish Grand Prix podium in 2022.
+On the current grid, there are seven previous Spanish Grand Prix podium finishers.
+Lewis Hamilton has the most, with 12, Max Verstappen has finished in the top three eight times, while Fernando Alonso has had seven home podiums.
+Valtteri Bottas has recorded four podiums here, George Russell had two and Sergio Perez and Lando Norris scored his first Spanish Grand Prix podiums in 2022 and 2024 respectively.

 Ferrari have 25 podiums at Catalunya